-It will be celebrated on 11th October, 2018 with initiatives promoted by IAPB Italy.
-Three days of free ophthalmic check-ups are going to take place in Rome from 9th October
+It was celebrated on 11th October, 2018 with initiatives promoted by IAPB Italy.
+Together with the Italian Society of Ophthalmology, IAPB Italy invited many ophthalmologists to take action for prevention

 The International Agency for the Prevention of Blindness-IAPB Italy promoted a number of events, such as free eye examinations, on World Sight Day, which was celebrated on 11th October 2018 together with the World Health Organization (WHO).More than half a million informative leaflets on prevention were distributed inside 7,000 ophthalmologist’s offices and 11,000 opticians.
 For the first time this year, thanks to a Call to Action promoted by IAPB Italy and the Italian Society of Ophthalmology (SOI), it is possible to book a free eye examination at one of the ophthalmologist’s offices taking part in the initiative, on a first come first served basis (up to 30,000 examinations starting from 11th October, still continuing in November-December 2018 and beyond).
 The initiative is exclusively reserved for people who have never undergone an eye examination.Dr.
 Matteo Piovella, President of SOI and of the “Fondazione Insieme per la Vista Onlus” (Together for Sight Foundation), explains: